 If you’re considering dental implants in Colorado Springs CO, we’re here to help.
-A dental implant can be ideal treatment option for missing or broken-down teeth.
+A dental implant can be an ideal treatment option for missing or broken-down teeth.
 The aim is to replace your lost tooth with an artificial tooth that looks and feels natural.

 At Southern Colorado Periodontics & Implants, we have advanced dental implant mapping technology.
-This lets us precisely plan your dental implant surgery for optimal and lasting results.
+This lets us precisely plan your dental implant procedure for optimal and lasting results.
 In some cases, you may need advanced periodontal care before your implant surgery.
 This could include bone grafting to make sure you have enough jaw bone to hold the implant and sometimes gum augmentation.
 Your dental implant surgeon, Dr. Tullis then works with your restorative dentist who will top the implant with a crown.
 Dental implants don’t get cavities, but they do require routine cleaning and professional maintenance to avoid bone loss and infection.
-Overall, dental implant surgery is very safe and has a high patient satisfaction rate.
+Overall, dental implant dentistry is very safe and has a high patient satisfaction rate.

 Schedule your appointment at SOCO Perio today …

 Keep reading to learn more about dental implants …

 Dental implants are a simple surgery that installs a prosthetic tooth directly in your jawbone.
 The end result looks and feels just like a real tooth.
 Our guide will tell you all about the process of getting dental implants from your oral surgeon.